mishnit/mishnit.github.io/Engg-Manager-README.md

 Note: 'You' in this document is you the engineer/manager.

 # My Background
-I’m an engineer turned manager and have worked with a lot of early/late stage startups and also at MNC like TCS Research Labs.
+I’m an engineer turned manager and have worked with a lot of early/late stage startups and also at MNC like TCS Research Labs for last 8 years.
 This gives me the unique experience of learning what works and what doesn’t at both ends of the scale spectrum.
 I have a passion for using technology to build products that solve real world problems.
 What I am most passionate though is managing engineers and building great high performing but empathetic teams.

+# My Leadership Style
+Let's start by talking about my leadership style, as it's the cornerstone of everything I will talk about in this README.

+I am a firm believer in People, Product, Profit, in that order.
+One of my top priorities is to ensure people stay motivated and stay challenged.
+My goal is to work with you to find the right amount of stretch so you don't get bored and you don't get too stressed.

+As part of our new employee onboarding experience, you would've been asked to do a DISC profile assessment.

+# Key Points that Define My Leadership Style
+I value people over everything else
+I value actions over words
+I value pragmatism over correctness
+I value realism over (extreme-)optimism
+I value autonomy over micro-management
+I value over-communication over under-communication
+I value problem solving skills over engineering skills I value working smarter over working harder
+I value being straight-up over being political
+I value giving info early over giving info at last-minute I value taking risks over not making mistakes

 # My Job
 As an Engineering Manager, it is my job to: